jsanvil/som24/docs/unit01.md

 This situation persisted until **MS Windows XP**, which was the first version to include the kernel from Microsoft's professional line, specifically from Windows 2000, which featured the **NT kernel** (*New Technology*).
 This convergence has continued to the present day.

 The next significant change came with **MS Windows 8**, which saw a major overhaul of its graphical interface.
-It removed the Start button and added a Start screen intended to facilitate use on touch devices.
+It removed the _Start button_ and added a _Start screen_ intended to facilitate use on touch devices.
 The new interface was called *Metro UI*.

 This drastic change led to some user dissatisfaction, prompting Microsoft to reconsider and restore the *Start button*, initially partially with Windows 8.1 and then fully with **MS Windows 10**.

-Another change introduced by Windows 8 was support for a processor architecture other than x86 from Intel and AMD.
+Another change introduced by MS Windows 8 was support for a processor architecture other than x86 from Intel and AMD.
 From this version onwards, MS Windows has been available on phones and tablets equipped with **ARM processors**.

 Microsoft offers different editions for each Windows version.
 For Windows 11, they are: